humbertoragazzini/the-world-bracelet-championship-ms2/README.md

 * **My Goal**: The goal is give a player a good time, a challenge at the same time, and with this two things make the player stick in to the game traying to break all records

-* **My Goal**: This goals will sound really similar to my goals, but because we share the love of games, the user goal its find a game to have a nice momment and enjoy that small free time having a memory challenge.
+* **User Goals**: This goals will sound really similar to my goals, but because we share the love of games, the user goal its find a game to have a nice momment and enjoy that small free time having a memory challenge.

 -----------------------------